Congregational Finance & Fundraising

 Contact Patti Angelina, Insurance Plans Manager (insurance_plans [at] uua [dot] org), for more information.

 Often congregations get confused about their tax status under IRS rules.
 Every UUA congregation is a “church” under U.S. tax law, therefore tax exempt, charitable, and exempt from tax filing.
 There is no “blanket exemption” from the UUA, but the UUA will provide a letter saying a congregation is in good standing.This addresses most tax exemption issues.
 However, it still may be in the interest of a congregation to get it’s own classification letter from the IRS.

 - IRS Pub.
 1828: Tax Guide for Churches and Religious Organizations (PDF, 32 pages)

-- For a tax letter from the UUA, contact Stephanie Carey Maron, Executive Assistant to the Office of the President (administration [at] uua [dot] org).
+- For a letter in good standing from the UUA, contact Stephanie Carey Maron, Executive Assistant for the Office of the President (administration [at] uua [dot] org).

 The other tax-related questions that come up often relate to permissible behavior on political issues, elections, and lobbying.
 The UUA, in collaboration with our legal counsel, has prepared a guide laying out the boundaries for political speech and action.

 Some general guidance on best practices in the financial management of congregations can be found here:

 - Audits and Financial Reviews (PDF, 5 pages), by James Wu

 If you need more information, please don't hesitate to contact Tim Brennan (treasurer [at] uua [dot] org) or Susan Helbert, Assistant to the Treasurer (treasurerasst [at] uua [dot] org).